 • Cover with foil, and bake for 12-15 minutes or until the pasta is al-dente.

-• Remove the foil, and continue to bake for 1-2 more minutes or until the cheese is melted and bubbly.
+• Remove the foil, and layer the cheese on top.
+Continue to bake for 1-2 more minutes or until the cheese is melted and bubbly.
 Keep a close eye on the dish so it does not burn!

 • Top with fresh basil, and serve warm.